Dimoks/mangetsu/README.md

 recursively extracting and displaying sub-archives of those files.
 It also features a hex view and other tools designed to make analysis of raw formats easier.

+### CBG

+CompressedBG image files.
+They use for compression differential coding and a Huffman table.

+- `cbg_convert`: Converts between CompressedBG (.cbg) images and PNG images.
+The resolution of the input PNG image must match the resolution of the PNG image obtained from converting the existing .cbg image.